 Are you into music?
-Of course you are; that’s why you’re browsing online for ways on how to soundproof a closet and turn it into a DIY recording booth.
+Of course you are; that’s why you’re browsing online for ways on how to soundproof a closet and turn it into a recording booth.
 And don’t get me wrong, I feel you.
 I’m something of a musician myself and let me tell you — there’s nothing worse than having neighbors complain about my “damn guitar strumming.”

 But just like you, I looked for ways to soundproof parts of my home so that I can practice.
 Now, not only can I play anything I want, but I can also record sound with almost zero outside interference.
 And after reading this text, you’ll be able to do that, too!

-Benefits of Soundproofing
+The Benefits of Soundproofing a Closet

 If we’re talking about music and sound recording, a soundproof space will help you immensely.
 For example, you’ll be able to record amazing sound without anything from outside or inside getting mixed up with what you’re recording.
 In addition, the sound will be clearer, better and have little, if any, interference.